ebertolazzi/Knots-Tube/README.md

 bbox = save_tetgen(fileName,names,pin,pnts,conn);
 ~~~~~~~~~~~~~~~~~~~~

-tetgen needs the knowlegde of an internal point of the tube
+tetgen needs the knowledge of an internal point of the tube
 stored in `pin`.

 **Examples**